oblinger/HookAnchorApp/T/Career/RES/RES Numbers.md

 ## = NUMBERS - "AT A GLANCE"

+### Brought Multiple Products To Market Totaling More Than $3B In Value
+- Soup-to-nuts our team developed the SW and Firmware for Envoy, Oasis, and TMAC.
+Together these represent more than $3B in hardware.

+- SV Hoops - $300K/ARR
+- Aeolus Aeo - Eldercare robot
+- Instant Design -
+- Envoy - Residential hub for Enphase inverter-based systems
+- Oasis - Powerplant Controllers
+- PVS5 - Residential hub controllers
+- TMAC - Industrial power plant controllers
+- PayByGroup - Group Payments Platform

+(See AF section for details on dollars)

 ### - BUILT AND SHIPPED 8 PRODUCTS
 - SV Hoops -
 - Aeolus Aeo -